IMPORTANT INFORMATION ABOUT THE FIRM, WEBSITE CONTENT, AWARDS, ASSOCIATIONS & CERTIFICATIONS

 Our law firm has extensive experience helping the accused in North Carolina with criminal defense, DWIs, and traffic tickets.
 Founding partner Bill Powers has been recognized by the National Board of Trial Advocacy/National Board of Legal Specialty as a Board Certified Criminal Law Specialist in North Carolina.
 Each case is unique, but you can get a sense of why our firm has earned a reputation as a criminal defense leader in North Carolina and South Carolina when reviewing our recognitions, certifications, and credentials on this site.
 When you're facing charges, talking to an attorney is one of the most important steps you'll take.

 The Aggressive and Experienced Representation You Need in Court

 Criminal Defense: We recognize that the day clients call us to discuss their criminal defense matters may be one of the worst days of their lives.
 We are ready to help you with compassion, understanding, and years of experience.
 Learn more about our criminal defense experience and services here.

-DWI: A DWI is one of the most common criminal charges in North Carolina, but it is also quite serious.
-If you need help with this distressing legal issue that could impact your future for years to come, know that we'll treat you with with no judgment and all compassion.
+DWI: A DWI is one of the most common criminal charges in North Carolina or South Carolina, but it is also quite serious.
+If you need help with this distressing legal issue that could impact your future for years to come, know that we will treat you with no judgment and all compassion.
 Find out more about our DWI experience here.

 Traffic Violations: Don't ignore or pay a traffic ticket without walking through the potential consequences.
 Hiring a Carolina lawyer can help you avoid penalties and missteps.
 Go here to read more about our traffic ticket services.